gabrielcostasilva/python-pysimplegui-examples/README.md

 - [_calculator_](./calculator/) introduces theming support, contextual menu and styling.
 A calculator is implemented to show case.

 - [_stopwatch_](./stopwatch/) shows further styling features by implementing a stopwatch.

+- [_text-editor_](./text-editor/) implements a simple text editor that enables saving and loading content.
+It main feature is to show how to create window menus.